nick-petrovsky/PYNQ-ZYBO/README.md

 # PYNQ 3.0.1 for retaired Digilent Zybo  (2023 update)

 This repo provides an attempt to port PYNQ for the old Zybo board.
-Unlike [1], this implementation provides a newer image v3.0.1 and the correct ethernet MAC address.
+Unlike other tutorials, this implementation provides a newer image v3.0.1 and the correct ethernet MAC address.
 I attempted to add complementary remarks and thoughts regarding installation of Xilinx tools on headless (i.e using a text-mode terminal only) Linux-based machine.

 ## Requrements